Wayne Earney Athletics

 Alma Mater: MidAmerica Nazarene University

 Wayne Earney was officially announced as Assistant Track & Field Coach (Vertical and Horizontal Jumps)/Director of Track & Field Fund Development on June 13, 2017.
-His first day at Concordia will be July 5, 2017.
+His began his tenure at Concordia on July 5, 2017.

 A native of Steelville, Mo., Earney actually began his professional career as a law enforcement officer in Gardner, Kan., before making a transition.
 He fell in love with the coaching profession, left law enforcement and spent the next nine years as an assistant track coach at Blue Valley School District in Overland Park, Kan.
 During his time in Overland Park, Earney helped mentor athletes that won 22 state medals and six state championships.